mgbs98/did-sugar-tax/README.md

 Source: Statistics Canada.
 [Table 18-10-0004-01  Consumer Price Index, monthly, not seasonally adjusted](https://doi.org/10.25318/1810000401-eng)

 We can see the results of the dynamic specification graphically by plotting $\tau_k$ from Equation 1.
 We can see the dynamic treatment effects plotted in Figure 2.
 We can see that the pre-trends do not present strong evidence of a systematic violation of the parallel trends assumption, as the lead coefficients are mostly not significantly different than zero.
-On the other hand, we can see that lag coefficients are significantly different than zero. **These results suggest that the implementation of the tax increase the price of non-alcoholic beverages in NL.**
+On the other hand, we can see that lag coefficients are significantly different than zero. **These results suggest that the implementation of the tax increased the price of non-alcoholic beverages in NL.**

 **Figure 2**: The Effect of the Sugar Tax on Non-Alcoholic Beverages - Dynamic Specification.